akgoldberg/smooth_lottery/README.md

 # Randomized Selection under Uncertainty (Peer Review Lottery)

-This directory contains code to implement and evaluate methods for randomized selection (peer review lotteries) based on our paper ["A Principled Approach to Randomized Selection under
+This directory contains Python code to implement and evaluate methods for randomized selection (peer review lotteries) based on our paper ["A Principled Approach to Randomized Selection under
 Uncertainty: Applications to Peer Review and Grant Funding"](https://arxiv.org/pdf/2506.19083).

 ## Getting Started